ChawerKamanga/syad-group-one-backend/README.md

 ## MUST ONLINE HOSTEL ACCOMODATION MANEGEMENT SYSTEM ##

+- This project uses [Laravel](https://laravel.com) for the backend
+- We also made use of [Meilisearch](https://www.meilisearch.com/) for smooth search experience
+- The frontend has beautiful JavaScript'S popup boxex thanks to [SweetAlert](https://sweetalert2.github.io)

 1. Run `git clone https://github.com/ChawerKamanga/syad-group-one-backend.git`
 2. cd into the project
 3. Install Composer Dependencies by running `composer install`